Juzkus/PGN2FENBatch/README.md

 ### Example

-This will create the file "BobbyFischer.fen" with a list of FEN strings in the same order as BobbyFischer.pgn.
+This will create the file "BobbyFischer.fen" with a list of FEN end position strings in the same order as BobbyFischer.pgn.

 ```
 python batch.py --pgn 'c:\users\your_user\desktop\BobbyFischer.pgn' --out 'c:\users\your_user\desktop\BobbyFischer.fen'